-G 2.1 Raw materials, intermediate products and products within the scope of the AIC Requirement Sustainable Commodities Scheme must be clearly separated, identifiable and traceable.

-Ċ. G 2.2 Requirement Stock control measures must be documented and adequate to ensure that raw materials, intermediate products and products can be fully accounted for at all times.
-Interpretation Participants should be able to provide credible reconciliations at all times, which will validate any quantities of materials claimed as sustainable under the AIC Sustainable Commodities Scheme.
-G 2.3 Requirement Wherever raw materials/ products are mixed with products that cannot be demonstrated as being compliant with this module, or with products whose status is unknown, the resulting mixture must be considered non-compliant and must not be sold as certified under the AIC Sustainable Commodities Scheme.
+G 2.1 Raw materials, intermediate products and feed products within the scope of the Requirement ASCS must be clearly separated, identifiable and traceable.
+G 2.2 Stock control measures must be documented and adequate to ensure that raw Requirement materials, intermediate products and feed products can be fully accounted for at all times.

-G 2.4 Systems must be in place to protect raw materials from contamination and to ensure Requirement that bins/ bays/ silos/ stores/ tanks are suitable for receiving the raw materials/ products, to ensure certification status and traceability are maintained.
-G 2.5 For bulk stores holding more than one raw material, intermediate product or product, Requirement bays, tanks and bins must be identified and there must be a storage plan.
-G 2.6 When there is a change in the type of raw material or product to be stored in a bulk bin Requirement or container, there must be a system to ensure it is empty and cleaned as necessary prior to refilling, to avoid cross-contamination.
-G 2.7 Where a raw material is fractioned to produce different derived products, the quantity Requirement of each derived product must be weighed or otherwise validated to ensure that the correct quantities of each derived product are claimed as certified.
+Interpretation Participants should be able to provide credible reconciliations at all times, which will validate any quantities of materials claimed as sustainable under the ASCS.
+G 2.3 Requirement Wherever relevant raw materials/feed products are mixed with products that cannot be demonstrated as being compliant with this module, or with products whose status is unknown, the resulting mixture must be considered non-compliant and must not be sold as certified under the ASCS Module 1 - alignment with EUDR from origin to the UK.
+G 2.4 Requirement Systems must be in place to protect raw materials/products from contamination and to ensure that bins/ bays/ silos/ stores/ tanks are suitable for receiving the raw materials/feed products, to ensure certification status and traceability are maintained.
+G 2.5 Requirement For bulk stores holding more than one raw material, intermediate product or feed product, bays, tanks and bins must be identified and there must be a storage plan.
+G 2.6 Requirement When there is a change in the type of raw material or feed product to be stored in a bulk bin or container, there must be a system to ensure it is empty and cleaned as necessary prior to refilling, to avoid cross-contamination.
+G 2.7 Requirement Where a raw material is fractioned at a crushing or processing plant to produce different derived products, the quantity of each derived feed product must be weighed or otherwise validated to ensure that the correct quantities of each derived product are claimed as certified.
 Interpretation Where separate derived products are not weighed, Participants may present a credible and validated formula to establish the quantities of each derivative.
-G 2.8 Where handling or process losses occur, these must be reflected accurately in the Requirement quantity of raw materials and/ or products claimed as certified.
+G 2.8 Requirement Where raw material handling or process losses occur, these must be reflected accurately in the quantity of raw materials and/or feed products claimed as certified.

-G 3 Despatch of Bulk & Packaged Products
+G 3 Despatch of Bulk & Packaged Feed Products

-CX.
-G 3.1 There must be systems in place to minimise the possibility of incorrect loading.
-Requirement G 3.2 Requirement For outloading of products to road vehicles, the individual identification and, where available, assurance of the vehicle/ trailer must be checked on the vehicle and recorded to maintain traceability.
+G 3.1 Requirement There must be systems in place to minimise the possibility of incorrect loading.
+G 3.2 Requirement For outloading of raw materials/feed products to road vehicles, the individual identification and, where available, assurance of the vehicle/ trailer must be checked on the vehicle and recorded to maintain traceability.
 G 3.3 Requirement Any documentation required by legislation or this Scheme to accompany the load, must be provided.
 G 3.4 Requirement Controls must be in place to ensure that accurate and appropriate information is provided with each load.